 Echidnas have sensors in the end of the snout.
 These pick up electrical signals from insects.
 The snout can then be used to rip apart logs and plow up the floor to find insects.

-The echidna can dig as well as a human utilising a shovel.
+The echidna can dig as well as a human utilizing a shovel.
 As such to avoid a predator they will dig a hole in the ground and only expose their spines making it difficult for a predator to attack them.
-Another defence mechanism is to curl up into a ball hiding their hands and face.
+When digging they will use all four feet.

 Short beaked echidnas are proficient swimmers and tree climbers.

 Short beaked echidnas are active during the day.
 This is not possible during warm weather though as they cannot pant nor do they sweat.
 As such at these times they will burrow and emerge at night.

 These animals are incredibly strong and may lift up to twice its own body weight.